hyperspy/start_jupyter_cm/README.rst

 .. figure:: images/jupyter_cm_windows.png
    :alt: Jupyter context menu entries in windows

-   Jupyter context menu entries in windows
+   Jupyter context menu entries in windows.

 In addition to starting the QtConsole or the Jupyter Notebook server and launching the default browser, in Microsoft Windows the process runs